Tokelon/tokTales-demos/README.md

 ### Building a project

-To build a demo project, navigate into the project directory and use the Gradle Wrapper to execute the `build` task.
+To build a project, navigate into the project directory and use the Gradle Wrapper to execute the `build` task.
 For example, to download and build the **tokTales-helloworld** project, run the following in a shell (Windows).

     git clone https://github.com/Tokelon/tokTales-demos.git